 This field only appears if the system includes a color change module and Flush and Fill Input is set to "Recipe" in Option Screen 1, page 34.
 Enter the purge time (0 to 99 seconds).
-It refers to the amount of time required to flush the lines from the color or catalyst module to the dose valve or dump valve.
+It refers to the amount of time required to flush the lines from the color, catalyst, or component C module to the dose valve or dump valve.